Application is done via an online form exclusively. Applications by email will not be accepted. Paper applications will not be accepted.

 Submitted proposals should focus on specialised training in technique(s) related to the field of non-invasive imaging modalities (Echocardiography, Cardiovascular Magnetic Resonance, Nuclear Cardiology and Cardiac Computed Tomography).

-The completed application form (A & B) has to be received no later than the 30 September 2017.
+- The completed application has to be submitted no later than the 30 September.